1. What are provisioning and deprovisioning?

-At a time when companies are rapidly expanding and downsizing their workforces, IT teams must provision and deprovision technology at scale.
+At a time when companies are rapidly expanding and downsizing their workforces, IT teams must provision and deprovision software licenses at scale.
 Dealing with software alone can be particularly daunting, since the average company uses at least 125 applications, according to Gartner.
 New hires, especially those working remotely, need to have access to the right applications on their first day.
 When an employee leaves the company, it’s critical to revoke access to all the systems they used immediately.
-For many companies, this can make hiring or terminating a single employee time-consuming and prone to errors.
+For many companies, this can make hiring or terminating a single employee time-consuming and challenging.

 These challenges underscore the need for thorough software provisioning and deprovisioning processes.
 IT teams need policies, procedures, and tools to streamline technology onboarding and offboarding.
 Without formal processes in place, and the technology to support them, companies can jeopardize cybersecurity and encounter pitfalls like unnecessary spending, wasted time, and employee dissatisfaction.